-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Despite losing at St. John's, the Pirates should be fine on paper.
 There's still the Hall's neutral-floor victory over Kentucky, of course, just as there's still the road win at Maryland.
 So, yes, Kevin Willard's team should be in good shape as a likely No. 11 seed.
 Rest easy, optimists! ...
 But for you pessimists out there, here's the thing: Seton Hall's remaining games are at Georgetown and at home against Marquette and Villanova.
 Is it really so unthinkable that the Pirates (currently 16-11 overall and 7-8 in the Big East) could lose two or, dare Bubble Watch say it, all three of those?
 This glass might be half-empty after all.
 (Updated: Feb.
 23)

-The good news for the Bulldogs is their marquee win on a neutral floor against Florida is looking much better these days.
+The good news for the Bulldogs is that their marquee win on a neutral floor against Florida is looking much better these days.
 The bad news, of course, is that Butler has to play itself into a situation in which beating the Gators will actually count for something.
 LaVall Jordan's team is being shown in "first four out" territory, and, though 6-8 in Big East play, a finish close to .500 in the conference seems feasible given the remaining schedule (two games against Providence, at Villanova and at home against Xavier).
 Let's say that, in something close to a best case, Butler finishes 9-9 in the Big East with a win over faltering Villanova and 18-13 overall.
 Will that be enough?
 It's possible the Bulldogs will be one of those teams going to their conference tournaments with work to do.
 (Updated: Feb.
 20)

 Big Ten